 Professional development is supported through meetings with the faculty and mentors on relevant issues (e.g., future options, the path to reaching goals, work/life balance).
-Plus, social events are scheduled for each week.
+Social events are also scheduled for each week.

 Though the two labs have different focuses and function independently, cross-talk and collaboration is always encouraged.
 Additionally, the members of both labs do many things together, such as the reading group, lab meetings, professional development, and social events.

 Interns must be undergraduates or students who graduated after April 2019.
 They typically have interest in research on language and/or cognitive development, experience with research methods (especially in psychology or linguistics), confidence in interacting with families (especially in a professional setting), and excellent problem-solving and teamwork skills.
 Interns are from schools all around the U.S.